 Protects the liver

-Caffeine prevents the liver from being vulnerable to a condition called cirrhosis in which liver cells gets largely replaced by scar tissue.
+Caffeine prevents the liver from being vulnerable to a condition called cirrhosis in which liver cells get largely replaced by scar tissue.
 People who drink three or four cups of coffee have around 80% lower risk than those who do not.

-The biggest source of antioxidant in diet
+The biggest source of antioxidant in the diet

 Caffeine has massive antioxidant properties.
-It prevents the cell damage which is caused by free radicals generally known as oxidative stress.
+It prevents cell damage which is caused by free radicals generally known as oxidative stress.
 One can receive more antioxidants from caffeine than from combined fruits and vegetables.

-Beside all the positive effects it has negative effects too.
+Besides all the positive effects it has negative effects too.
 They are

 Can cause anxiety – Extremely high consumption of caffeine (around 1000mg) per day induces anxiety disorder in one’s body.
 Caffeine causes jitter which makes it difficult to focus on anything.
 Modest doses lead to rapid breathing and also shoots up the stress levels.
 Frequently consuming an overdose of caffeine can double the level of stress and make you extremely anxious.

 Insomnia – Higher intake of caffeine can cause interference in your sleep patterns.
 The more the amount of caffeine, the more time it takes to fall asleep.
 When you consume caffeine in excess, it takes hours to wear off its effects.
 One should consume caffeine at least 6 hours before bedtime.